You are hereTutorial: How to Grow Cannabis Indoors!

 That’s exactly how I was before I started growing.
 I managed to kill every plant that ever made it into my possession, even though I was trying my best.
 I somehow even managed to destroy other people’s plants, with accidental over or under-watering.
 Sometimes it seemed I just looked at a plant the wrong way and it would dry up and dry.

 Even if you’ve never grown any plants before (like I hadn’t) you can still grow cannabis successfully.
 This website will teach you everything you need to know to breeze through your first harvest.

-You already have what it takes to grow cannabis as long as you are willing to follow step-by-step instructions, like following a cannabis growing “recipe,”.
+You already have what it takes to grow cannabis as long as you are willing to the follow step-by-step instructions provided here on how to grow weed, almost like following a cannabis growing “recipe,”.

 As a grower, you can give your plants a better environment than they would ever get in the wild, and your plants will reward you with bountiful flowers.